Sign up for Funding Circle newsletter!

 Don’t be shy about marketing your dog-friendly office as a corporate wellness perk!
 A dog-friendly policy is a fantastic recruiting tool, because employees love being able to bring their pet to work instead of leaving them home alone all day.
 When weighing potential job offers, a potential hire may choose to join the company that’s happy to have them and their furry friend instead.

 Is your small business team (canine or otherwise) growing rapidly?
-Learn more about how a Funding Circle business loan with rates as low as 4.99% can help you take your operations to the next level.
+Learn more about how a Funding Circle business loan with competitive interest rates that can help you take your operations to the next level.

 * Fast Company.
 “Your Definitive Argument for a Pet-Friendly Office.”